 There is no one-size-fits-all solution of course, but we need to continue making this systematic problem more visible and understanding what can be the most effective ways to respond to it.

 For more information, you can read the Transnational Institute's briefing on "Shrinking Space."

-*Camila Bustos is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Camila Bustos is a researcher at the Center for Law, Justice and Society (Dejusticia).